ggerganov/llama.cpp/examples/main/README.md

 This will run until the model predicts an end-of-text token, or until ``--n_predict`` tokens have been generated (a value of ``-1`` means unlimited).
 If you want the model to keep going without ever predicting end-of-text on its own, use the ``--ignore-eos`` parameter.

 When generating "infinite" text, the model will at some point exhaust its context size, that is, the number of past tokens it can remember.
-When this happens, the oldest half of the context is forgotten, and the most recent half is used to seemlessly continue the text.
+When this happens, the oldest half of the context is forgotten, and the most recent half is used to seamlessly continue the text.
 Text generation will temporarily slow down until the context is recomputed.
 If you want the model to remember the initial prompt (rather than just continuing from the most recent text), you can pass ``--keep -1`` on the command line (to remember the full prompt), or give a specific number of tokens to remember.
 In theory, this should lead to more consistency across longer texts.

 So, a useful starting point for long text generation (using the default llama-7B model) would be: